Jiaxin-Ye/TIM-Net_SER/README.md

 Official Tensorflow implementation of ICASSP 2023 paper, "Temporal Modeling Matters: A Novel Temporal Emotional Modeling Approach for Speech Emotion Recognition". [[paper]](https://arxiv.org/abs/2211.08233) [[code]](https://github.com/Jiaxin-Ye/TIM-Net_SER)

-### 🔊 2023.08.14 Code and Results Update

-To Whom It May Concern,

-Recently, we have been paying close attention to the feedback received from GitHub, and we sincerely appreciate the engagement of all researchers interested in the TIM-Net.

-Upon carefully rechecking the code, we identified an improper utilization of the callback function that `save_best_only` should be set to `False`; this was also improperly used in some open-sourced projects and works leading to overfitting issues.
-Here, we will update the code and the corresponding results on GitHub and arXiv to avoid overfitting issues, and provide detailed training specifics for reproducibility.
-The updated experimental results show that our approach does not exhibit significant overfitting problems, and the performance remains competitive.

-We apologize for any inconvenience this may have caused.
-Please let me know if you have further questions (jxye22@m.fudan.edu.cn).

-Best regards,

-Jiaxin Ye

 ### 📕Introduction

 In this paper, we propose a **T**emporal-aware b**I**-direction **M**ulti-scale Network, termed **TIM-Net**, which is a novel temporal emotional modeling approach to learn multi-scale contextual affective representations from various time scales.